Nikhil-Raghuwanshi/git-demo/README.md

 # git-demo
-This is my first github demo
+This is my first github demo.
+And I am excited to learn github.